compmem/smile/docs/tutorial.rst

 This section is designed to help you figure out how to use some of the more advanced states and interesting interactions with some of the states in SMILE.
-We will be going over how to define your own *Subrutine* state!
+For more detailed real life examples of experiments, head over to the :ref:`Full Experiments <full-experiments>` page!

 Subroutine
 -----------------------------

-This is the tutorial that will teach you how to write your own **Subroutine** state and highlight its importance.
-In SMILE, a **Subroutine** state is used to compartmentalize a block of states that you are bound to use over and over again in different experiments.
+This is the tutorial that will teach you how to write your own :py:class:`~smile.subroutine` state and highlight its importance.
+In SMILE, a :py:class:`~smile.subroutine` state is used to compartmentalize a block of states that you are bound to use over and over again in different experiments.
 The one I am going to highlight is a list presentation subroutine.